-1. General School Administration: Students preparing for careers at the school district administrative level (e.g., superintendent, assistant superintendent, etc.) should select this emphasis.

-2. Elementary School Administration: Students preparing for administrative careers in elementary schools (e.g., principal, director of elementary education) should choose this emphasis.

-3. Secondary School Administration: Students desiring administrative careers in secondary schools (e.g., principal, director of secondary education) should concentrate in this area.

-4. Administration of Higher Education: Students planning for administrative careers in higher education (e.g., community colleges or universities) should plan programs in this area of concentration.
+- 1. General School Administration: Students preparing for careers at the school district administrative level (e.g., superintendent, assistant superintendent, etc.) should select this emphasis. - 2.
+Elementary School Administration: Students preparing for administrative careers in elementary schools (e.g., principal, director of elementary education) should choose this emphasis. - 3.
+Secondary School Administration: Students desiring administrative careers in secondary schools (e.g., principal, director of secondary education) should concentrate in this area. - 4.
+Administration of Higher Education: Students planning for administrative careers in higher education (e.g., community colleges or universities) should plan programs in this area of concentration.

-Each student will plan his program in consultation with his adviser, in light of his background and desired area of concentration.
+Each student will plan his or her program in consultation with his or her adviser, in light of his background and desired area of concentration.
 The following requirements apply to all doctoral students in educational administration:

-1. Sufficient experience to indicate probable success as an administrator.

-2. Demonstrated competence in the areas represented by the common course requirements of the M.A. and Ed.S. programs in educational administration.
-(Advisors may require students to make up specific course deficiencies.)

-3. These specific courses:
+- 1. Sufficient experience to indicate probable success as an administrator. - 2.
+Demonstrated competence in the areas represented by the common course requirements of the M.A. and Ed.S. programs in educational administration.
+(Advisers may require students to make up specific course deficiencies.) - 3.
+These specific courses:

-Hours Credit
+RSM Hours Credit

-700 Introduction to Doctoral Research
+KSM 700 Introduction to Doctoral Research

-641 Seminar in Decision Theory
+EDAD 641 Seminar in Decision Theory

-642 Seminar in Communication Theory
+EDAD 642 Seminar in Communication Theory

-643 Seminar in Management Systems and Analysis
+EDAD 643 Seminar in Management Systems and Analysis

-744 Seminar in Administrative Theory and Research

-745 Seminar in Executive Leadership

-746 Cases in Educational Administration (Seminar)

-799 Doctoral Dissertation in Administration

-765 Sociological Foundations of Education

-785 Philosophical Foundations of Education

-541 Theories of Learning

-740 Psychological Foundations of Education

-641 642 643 744 745 746 799 765 785 541
+EDAD 744 Seminar ın Administrative Theory and Research .3 EDAD 745 Seminar in Executive Leadership .3 EDAD 746 Cases in Educational Administration (Seminar) EDAD 7 99 Doctoral Dissertation in Administration EDF 765 Sociological Foundations of Education .3 EDF 785 Philosophical Foundations of Education .3 PCG 541 Theories of Learning .5 PCG 740 Psychological Foundations of Education .3

-4. Additional specific course requirements determined by the area of concentration.

-5. Electives to complete graduation requirements, including at least twelve quarter hours of graduate work outside the field of education.
+- 4. Additional specific course requirements determined by the area of concentration. - 5.
+Electives to complete graduation requirements, including at least twelve quarter hours of graduate work outside the field of education.